radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 This guide provides an overview of the steps required to create a new environment in Environment Operations Center.

 An environment is where a Radiant One product lives.
 Each environment is completely isolated and contains endpoints to access different applications.
+Each instance of Environment Operations Center can have only one production environment, but several environments can be created for development, quality assurance, and staging purposes. **(RL to confirm max number of envs that can be created)**.

 ## Getting Started